 To accommodate those on a short time scale, who want to see the most they can of the city we’ve put together this guide of what to see in Oslo in one day.
 With cheap flights with budget Airline to Oslo from all over Europe, it makes for the perfect day destination or weekend getaway.

 The Norwegian National Opera & Ballet

 That’s because the building itself is a complete and utter work of art.
-The building is completely walkable.
+Better still, the building is completely walkable.
 Meaning you can climb it, walk all over it and when you make it to the top you’ll be rewarded with some of the most beautiful views of Oslo.

 Once you’ve finished up at the Oslo Opera house take a left and walk along Rådhuset until you get into Oslo city centre.
 Here you’ll find Oslo City Hall…

 Oslo City Hall